Thank you so much for joining, and thanks to Rush himself for letting me sub in for the day.

 But back to self-marriage, a small but growing movement.

-Uh just goes to show that I suppose people always find creative ways to force others into the justification and acceptance of whatever their lifestyle may be.
+It just goes to show that I suppose people will always find creative ways to force others into the justification and acceptance of whatever their lifestyle may be.

-So you yeah, you you can actually go through the whole process.
+So, yeah, you can actually go through the whole process.

 It's becoming a bigger business.

-And exactly, who do you who do you blame when there's no anniversary present?
+And exactly, who do you blame when there's no anniversary present?

-I mean, there's a lot of stuff that a lot of stuff that happens here.
+I mean, there's a lot of stuff, a lot of stuff that happens here.

-You know, I mean, do you watch the real housewives or do you get to watch that NFL game?
+I mean, do you watch The Real Housewives or do you get to watch that NFL game?

-There's a lot of stuff that's gonna go a lot of a lot of unanswered questions I have about the self-marriage movement and a lot of jokes that I also cannot make about the self-marriage movement.
+There's a lot of stuff that's going to go a lot of unanswered questions I have about the self-marriage movement and a lot of jokes that I also cannot make about the self-marriage movement.

 Buck Sexton in for Rush.